imlab-chd/ASN.1-Compiler-Visual-Studio-2017/README.md

 # Open Source ASN.1 Compiler(Visual Studio 2017)
  Open Source ASN.1 Compiler(Visual Studio 2017)

-Knowledge about ASN.1, please see https://github.com/vlm/asn1c
+Knowledge about ASN.1, please see https://github.com/vlm/asn1c, here is v0.9.28.

 Many difficulites to compile ASN.1 with Visual Studio 2017 since it does not support C99 very well.
 To make it work, I have done the following steps: